Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: Introduction

-This yields an upper bound on the $J$ function~\cite{Baddeley_VanLieshout__IndexOfSpatialInteractionInMultivariatePointPatterns__Warwick_1996}, another common statistic for isotropic PPs.
-Other continuum LLLs deal with anisotropic and non-stationary PPs, intensity measures containing both atoms and diffusive parts, and complete separable metric spaces with at most exponential growth on the unit scale.
-See section~\ref{sec_lll}.\\

 Section~\ref{sec_hardspheres} recalls the \emph{hard-sphere model}, the unique Markov PP with range $R$ interaction and an $R$-hard-core.
-The partition function of the hard-sphere model and the avoidance function of Shearer's PP share the same combinatorial structure.
-The cluster expansion formalism in section~\ref{sec_ce} allows a direct extension of the following identification from the BRF case~\cite{Scott_Sokal__TheRepulsiveLatticeGasTheIndependentSetPolynomialAndTheLovaszLocalLemma__JSP_2005} to the PP case: Shearer's PP exists for a given Borel measure $M$, iff the cluster expansion of the hard-sphere model converges uniformly and absolutely at negative fugacity $-M$.
-We may interpret a measure fulfilling a LLL as a lower bound on the radius of convergence of the high-temperature cluster expansion of the hard-sphere model.
-This yields an inductive improvement à la Dobrushin~\cite{Dobrushin__EstimatesOfSemiInvariantsForTheIsingModelAtLowTemperatures__AMST_1996} of a classic lower bound via cluster expansion techniques by Ruelle~\cite{Ruelle__StatisticalMechanics_RigorousResults__Ben_1969}.
-In principle, the cluster expansion approach allows the derivation of more powerful sufficient conditions.
-We do not follow this route here, though, as it involves long combinatorial calculations and as the main special cases of interest are already present in the literature on the hard-core and hard-sphere models~\cite{Fernandez_Procacci__ClusterExpansionForAbstractPolymerModels_NewBoundsFromAnOldApproach__CMP_2007,Fernandez_Procacci_Scoppola__TheAnalyticityRegionOfTheHardSphereGas_ImprovedBounds__JSP_2007,Temmel__TheRadiusOfConvergenceOfTheHardSphereGasInOneDimension__Preprint_2014}.\\
+The partition function of the hard-sphere model and the avoidance function of Shearer's PP have the same algebraic structure.
+Shearer's PP exists for a given intensity measure $M$, if and only if the cluster expansion of the hard-sphere model converges uniformly and absolutely at negative fugacity $-M$, generalising the identification in the BRF case~\cite{Scott_Sokal__TheRepulsiveLatticeGasTheIndependentSetPolynomialAndTheLovaszLocalLemma__JSP_2005}.